HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/themes_skins/customizing_theme/portal_jsp_tag/dgn_ptlnavig.md

             This attribute creates a URL that either starts a page if all conditions for the page launch are fulfilled for the navigation node or if just like in the selection URL in `type="link"`.

+        !!! note
-        **Note:** The global state of the portal navigation trees is collapsed by default \(with some exceptions, such as the Portal Administration navigation\).
+            The global state of the portal navigation trees is collapsed by default \(with some exceptions, such as the Portal Administration navigation\).
 You can configure the default state of the portal navigation trees to expand all nodes by setting the Portal Configuration Service property `navigation.expansion.defaultstate` to `true`.

     -   **varname**